 When Kristian and I were arranging to meet up in France again, in September, he saw we could both have good cheap flights into Béziers with Ryanair.
 The Béziers airport is out of town to the southeast, and no town is closer to it than Agde.
 Quick to get to with the airport bus, and surely easier to navigate than Béziers, Agde would be an easy destination for our first night, before we’d move on to Montpellier.

 I was absolutely seduced by the Hérault.
 It’s beautiful here, wide enough even after this dry summer.
 There’s a bit of a park where the canal joins the river, pleasure boats docked along the quay, and restaurants at frequent intervals (though only two open the next day).
 But the town was terribly disappointing as we explored the historic center the next day.
 It had looked interesting at night, but in the daytime, searching for a bakery and for a place to sit and have coffee, what was most noticeable was how dirty and smelly it all was.
-We sat with pastries in a cement plaza, and eventually had coffee at a bar with a terrasse, but in both places, from the smelly trash cans and the filthy pavement, flies were unbearable.
-I can’t fathom such a bar and not hosing the pavement down every morning.
+We sat with pastries in a cement plaza, and eventually had coffee at a bar with a terrace, but in both places, from the smelly trash cans and the filthy pavement, flies were unbearable.
+I can’t fathom a bar not hosing the pavement down every morning.
 What a difference it could make – if anyone cared.
 And that was part of our impression of Agde as well, indifference; the night before, the morning, and then later at lunch, the wait staff weren’t rude or bad, just indifferent.
 And so I decided I didn’t need to see Cap d’Agde, because I don’t think it would be nice to live in a satellite village of this town.
 It’s probably all great fun and very attractive in the height of summer, but I’m looking for a place that’s pleasant enough year ’round.

 So, sadly, we were both disappointed by the first two coastal places we checked out – if I can count Agde as coastal, because it nearly is.
 The first was Le Grau de Roi.
 But before our days in France ran out, we did find beautiful beaches that are easy enough to get to.
 Coming soon, brief reports on Narbonne Plage and Carnon – Palavas les Flots.